Comparison between electrochemical cell and electrolytic cell

 Zn (s) + 2OH(aq) → ZnO (s) + 2H2O (l) + 2e

-The free electrons are collected at the anode collector and flow out of the battery via the anode cap when connected to an external circuit to power an electronic device (see diagram below).
+The free electrons are collected at the anode collector and flow out of the battery via the anode cap when the battery is connected to an external circuit to power an electronic device (see diagram below).

 At the cathode: